foben/site/content/posts/mapping-appalachia.md

 6. A train station - A lone Protectron vendor resided here.
 There were no trains.

 7. The remains of [Charleston](https://en.wikipedia.org/wiki/Charleston,_West_Virginia), specifically the capital building.
-I spotted [The Grafton Monster](https://www.vgr.com/beasts-west-virginia-grafton-monster/) lurking around here and breifly engaged before wisening up and running away.
+I spotted [The Grafton Monster](https://www.vgr.com/beasts-west-virginia-grafton-monster/) lurking around here and briefly engaged before wisening up and running away.
 I'll have to come back when I've leveled up further.
   <img class="centered" src="/images/fallout76/photo_2018-10-31_01-22-01.jpg"/>

 8. The remains of an Airport, with many broken planes, and one more large crashed airplane